 Cha Cha Char Wine Bar and Grill

 After breaking his wagyu seal at Grossi Florentino a couple of months ago, Byron started to believe that I knew what I was talking about when it came to steak.
-Prior to that, he was convinced that there's no point in ordering steak from a restaurant because the taste was completely dependant on the produce and there's nothing done to it that you can't do at home.
+Prior to that, he was convinced that there's no point in ordering steak from a restaurant because the taste was completely dependent on the produce and there's nothing done to it that you can't do at home.

 There is some truth to that but from what I can see, there are some cuts of meat that only good restaurants seem to have access to.
 Aside from that, I'm sure they can do the meat more justice than my little electric stove top at home.